Crypt212/obsidian-vault/MindMap/Software Engineering/PHP Language/PHP.md

 ### Variables

 - Variables are defined and used using `$`, for example: `$cat_name = "kitty"`.
-- When assigning variables to variables, they are passed b
+- When assigning variables to variables, they are passed by value, to pass by reference use `&` before the referenced variable.

+### Constants
+- Constants are created using `define(name, value)` function,

 ### Types